Best HSP Books that Will Help You See the Beauty of Being Highly Sensitive

 A highly sensitive person tends to get overwhelmed by other people’s emotions and not so good with extreme changes in life.
 In this memoir, the author shares with you his experience with depression and what he learns from it.

 The author’s depression is triggered by a sudden loss of job and identity.
 Initially, he resisted the emotions that he felt but later he discovered that depression is a gift to him.
 Not only does depression helped him to understand his own emotions, but it also led him to learn more about self-love and spirituality.

 If you are an HSP who is suffering from depression or going through a tough transition in life, this book will give you hope and insights on your suffering.

-Top 10 Best Books for HSP
+10 Best HSP Books for Highly or Overly Sensitive People

 Disclosure: Please note that the links below are affiliate links.
 I will earn a commission if you decide to make a purchase, but it will be at no additional cost to you.